Dre Campbell Farm

 If you’re seeing kudzu bugs in your garden, the first step is to identify them correctly.

-They have an olive green color with brown speckles.
+They are olive green with brown speckles.
 When disturbed, they have a smell similar to that of stink bugs.

 If you’re seeing an increasing number of these bugs on your plants, in your house, or on other structures, you may have a kudzu bug infestation.